 JANUARY 8, 2013

 Spend anytime on social media or marketing blogs and you’ll to see advice to make remarkable content.
 Ever talk to a blogger about their blogging frequency?
-It isn’t necessarily the quantity, but the consistency.
 I’ll take a 4 year-old blog with 7 quality entries a year over the one with 5 slapped together entries a week for 3 months.
 Here’s how to make consistency remarkable: Consistent Blogging Over Time.

 KPI Dashboard for Social Media Metrics